 Changes the colormap of the color scale.
 The default is 'classic'.
 The user might use this command to store his personal setting in the ".cgx" file in his home directory.
-See also "steps".
+See also "steps" to adjust the nr of boxes.

 9.10 cntr